Cosmo-Tech/biopredyn/libBioPreDyn/README.txt

-Files biopredyn-pskel.cxx and biopredyn-pskel.hxx were generated using
+Files biopredyn.cxx and biopredyn.hxx were generated using
 CodeSynthesis:
-  xsd cxx-parser --xml-parser expat biopredyn.xsd
+  xsd cxx-tree biopredyn.xsd
+Resulting files were then wrapped in Python using SWIG.